-Our business is subject to the risks of pandemics, earthquakes, fire, floods and other natural catastrophic events, and to interruption by manmade problems such as power disruptions, computer viruses, data security breaches, terrorism or war.
+Our business is subject to the risks of pandemics, earthquakes, fire, floods and other natural catastrophic events, and to interruption by man-made problems such as power disruptions, computer viruses, data security breaches, terrorism or war.

-Our business operations are subject to interruption by natural disasters, flooding, fire, power shortages, pandemics such as COVID-19, terrorism, political unrest, cyber-attacks, geopolitical instability, war, the effects of climate change and other events beyond our control.
+Our business operations are subject to interruption by natural disasters, flooding, fire, power shortages, public health epidemics or pandemics such as COVID-19, terrorism, political unrest, cyberattacks, geopolitical instability, war, the effects of climate change and other events beyond our control.
 For example, our corporate headquarters are located in the San Francisco Bay Area, a region known for seismic activity.
 A significant natural disaster, such as an earthquake, fire or flood, occurring at our headquarters, at one of our other facilities or where a business partner is located could adversely affect our business, results of operations and financial condition.
 Further, if a natural disaster or man-made problem were to affect our service providers, this could adversely affect the ability of our customers to use our products and platform.
-Natural disasters, pandemics, such as the COVID-19 pandemic, and geopolitical events, such as the war in Ukraine, could cause disruptions in our or our customers' businesses, national economies or the world economy as a whole.
+Natural disasters, public health epidemics or pandemics, such as the COVID-19 pandemic, and geopolitical events, such as the war in Ukraine, could cause disruptions in our or our customers' businesses, national economies or the world economy as a whole.